pegurnee/2016-01-667/homework/2_hw/instructions.md

   b.
 Find the shannon's entropy of the grades.
   c.
 Which of the following set of grades has the highest gini entropy and what is its entropy: {5A, 5B, 5C}, {6A, 5B, 4C}, {10A, 3B, 2C}
 2.
+  A B C class
+  0 1 0 2
+  1 0 1 3
+  1 1 0 2
+  1 1 1 2
+  0 0 0 1
+  a.
+What is the weighted average class entropy if A is used as the condition?
+  b.
+What is the weighted average class entropy if B is used as the condition?
+  c.
+What is the weighted average class entropy if C is used as the condition?
+  d.
+Which is the best condition?
+Show the partition of records.
+3.